 Your horse more interested in the party happening with all his buddies in the field than taking images with you?
 That’s ok too.
 We’re still going to get great images.

 After all, the goal isn’t to make your horse be something it isn’t.
-The goal is to make sure that your horse is the best him/her that they can be.
+The goal is to make sure that your horse is the best him/her that he or she can be.

 I specifically only schedule one session a day in order to have as much time as needed for each animal to feel comfortable and unstressed.
 Sessions are always relaxed and fun.